Occupation Order

 What can an occupation order be used for?

-As well as to exclude someone from the family home, an occupation order can also be used for:
+As well as to exclude someone from the family home, a Court protection order can also be used for:

 - Enforce the right to remain in the property